Office Insurance Malaysia - Essential Coverage for Business Premises and Tenants

 Office Insurance by Industry

-Different industries face different risks even when operating from similar office types.
-A law firm has different insurance needs than a logistics company with an office-warehouse setup.
+Different industries face different risks even from similar office types.
+A law firm has different needs than a logistics company with an office-warehouse setup.

 | Industry | Key Office Risks | Additional Coverage Needed |